elm-messenger/messenger-docs/docs/helloworld/getstart.md

 - `currentScene` records the current scene name
 - `mousePos` records the mouse position, in virtual coordinate

-:::note
+:::tip
-Since the `globalStartTime` and `sceneStartTime` are discrete, please use a range rather than a specific time point when judging the time.
+Since the `globalStartTime` and `sceneStartTime` are float numbers, please use a range rather than a specific time point when judging the time.
 :::

-Now, run `make` to build the game, and use `elm reactor` or other static file hosting tools (If you use VS Code, you can try using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)), but **DO NOT** directly open the HTML file in the browser because assets won’t be loaded due to CORS.
+Now, run `make` to build the game, and use `elm reactor` or other static file hosting tools (If you use VS Code, you can try using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)), but **DO NOT** directly open the HTML file in the browser because assets won’t be loaded due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-We use coordinate `(900, 500)` to render the text instead of using HTML tags.
+We use coordinate `(0, 0)` to render the text instead of using HTML tags.
 This coordinate is not the real pixels on the screen, but the **virtual coordinate** in the game.

-The virtual resolution is 1920 × 1080 by default, and the real resolution is determined by the browser window size.
+The virtual resolution is $1920 \times 1080$ by default, and the real resolution is determined by the browser window size.
 The virtual size is defined in `MainConfig.elm`, users may change it to whatever they like.

-The `renderText` function wraps the `Canvas.text` which will transform virtual coordinate to the real coordinate.
-That’s why we also need to send `env.globalData` to that function.
+`P.textbox` uses a builtin REGL program that renders the text.